Filipe-Cavalheiro/OR-airbrakes-Plugin/README.md

 1. Save `ORBrake.jar` to your OpenRocket Plugin folder.
     * On Windows, the OpenRocket Plugin folder is likely `C:\Users\[USER]\AppData\Roaming\OpenRocket\Plugins`.
     * If this doesn't work, you can find the OpenRocket folder within your Application Data folder.
 To get to the AppData folder, press `Windows + R` then type `%appdata%` and hit enter before navigating to `OpenRocket\Plugins`.
-    * Mac: ~/Library/Application Support/OpenRocket/Plugins
-    * Linux: ~/OpenRocket/Plugins

-NOTE: '~' refers to your home directory.

 Alternativley can also build it yourself from the source code by following the Contributing section.

 ## Using the Plugin
 To use ORBrake, it must be enabled on your simulation.
 To do this, create a new simulation or edit an existing one.
 In the `Edit Simulation` window, go to the `Simulation options` tab.
-Finally, click `Add Extension` and select ORBrake under the `Flight` tab.
+Click `Add Extension` and select ORBrake under the `Flight` tab.
 The plugin settings window will open.
 Click `close` once you are done.
-You can then execute the simulation.

-## Contributing
-ORBrake is written in Java.
-This section explains what dependencies are required to build the project as well as how to configure the development environment.
+Now create a new Tube Fin this will represent your air brakes.
+Change the name of the Tube Fins to AirBrakes.
+You can then execute the simulation. (the size of the tube fin is not important just the number of fins).
+If you do not add the Tube Fin it is still possible to use the extension but the CoP will not change and the drag will just be subtracted from the thrust.

 ### Dependencies
 1. [jdk 17](https://adoptopenjdk.net/): OpenRocket requires Java 17.
 Older versions are incompatible.
 To compile code, jdk 17 is required.